Sometimes, we also see galaxies, comets, occasionally a quasar and, most of our nights out, we definitely spot a few meteors.

 We use top of the range equipment for our customers – our telescopes are high quality large instruments.

-This means we can see a huge range of objects in the night sky: star clusters, galaxies and gas clouds.
+This means we can see a huge range of objects in the night sky: star clusters, galaxies and nebulae.

-Our connection with the night sky starts billions of years ago.
-It is that connection, looking back at the Universe from our special planet that we seek to show you first hand.
-You can browse beautiful photos of the night sky online, or take some yourself during our astrophotography sessions, but nothing beats seeing it up close through a telescope.
+Our connection with the night sky started billions of years ago.
+It is that connection, looking back at the Universe from our special planet, that we seek to show you firsthand.
+You can browse beautiful photos of the night sky online or take some yourself during our astrophotography sessions, but nothing beats seeing it up close through a telescope.

 We stargaze from a fabulous location on top of a hill where you can admire a panorama of Ponatahi Valley.